avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

 ### Final notes

-* This is a very naive implementation, for example because
+This is a very naïve implementation, for example because
 * We didn't treat the images properly.
 * We didn't include any regularization.

-* PyTorch provides many functions and classes that we could have used, for example:
+We could've utilized several functions and classes that PyTorch provides, such as:
   * Fully connected layer with model parameters
   * Softmax
   * SGD and many other optimizers
   * Cross entropy loss

-    However, the purpose here was to show an (almost) from-scratch implementation using only tensors, in order to see whats "under the hood" (more or less) of the PyTorch functions.
+However, the purpose here was to show an (almost) from-scratch implementation using only tensors, to see what's "under the hood" (more or less) of the PyTorch functions.